-I created the hot chocolate buffet with some different flavours of hot chocolate mix, chocolate spoons, sprinkles, and marshmallows.
+I used my mugs in this fun hot chocolate buffet with some different flavours of hot chocolate mix, chocolate spoons, sprinkles, and marshmallows.

 Yum.
-My girls felt the need to break in the hot chocolate bar cart tonight, and I’m happy to say it got their seal of approval.
+My girls tried out the hot chocolate bar cart tonight, and I’m happy to say it got their seal of approval.

 I love how this little cart looks for the holidays, and that the hot chocolate and the woodland mugs will look good all winter long.

-With a Hot Chocolate Bar Cart with DIY Woodland Mugs, life really is a party!
+With a DIY Woodland Mugs, life really is a party!

 You might also like our DIY “Give Thanks” plates here.